steinwurf/tunnel/README.rst

     ./build_current/examples/sample_tunnel --local_ip 10.10.0.1 --remote_ip 10.10.0.2 --tunnel_ip 10.0.0.13

-This will create a tun interface "tun0" with ip 10.0.0.100, traffic arriving from the remote will be routed to the tun0 inteface, and all traffic sent on the tun0 interface will be routed to the remote ip .
+This will create a tun interface "tun0" with ip 10.0.0.100, traffic arriving from the remote will be routed to the tun0 interface, and all traffic sent on the tun0 interface will be routed to the remote IP.

-if you run ifconfig you should be able to verify that a new interface have been created
+if you run ifconfig you should be able to verify that a new interface has been created

 ::